sdonohoo/forecasting/internal_docs/code_submission_guide.md

    docker tag submission1_image tsperf.azurecr.io/energy_load/problem1/submission1/submission1_image:v1
    docker push tsperf.azurecr.io/energy_load/problem1/submission1/submission1_image:v1
    ```
-   Note that you will need to log into the ACR before pushing the image.
+   Note that you will need to log into the ACR before publishing the image.

 10. Include a submission form in the submission folder as README.md file.
 The submission form documents the submitter's information, method utlized in the benchmark implementation, information about the scripts, obtained results, and steps of reproducing the results.
 An example submission form can be found here (TODO: Add link).
 Specifically, it should include